Test screening: Notable examples and outcomes of test screenings

 Feedback from a test screening may be used to alter the movie before it is released.
 This may be as simple as changing the title of the film (as in the case of the film that became Licence to Kill), or it may be more substantial.
-Cases exist of where test screenings prompted filmmakers to completely change the ending of a movie (by having a character die who would have survived, or vice versa, for instance); examples include Little Shop of Horrors, Mary Poppins, Final Destination, Fatal Attraction, Deep Blue Sea, I Am Legend, Titanic and Pretty in Pink.
+Cases exist of where test screenings prompted filmmakers to completely change the ending of a movie (by having a character die who would have survived, or vice versa, for instance); one example is Little Shop of Horrors.
 Test screenings showed negative audience reactions to onscreen kissing between Denzel Washington and Julia Roberts (in The Pelican Brief); the test response to his onscreen kiss with Mimi Rogers (in The Mighty Quinn) led to the scene being cut.
-Director John Carpenter has been quoted as saying "We've just had a test screening, and the upshot is we're throwing out the first reel, and starting with reel two." during the pre-dubbing for Escape from New York.
+Director John Carpenter has been quoted as saying "We've just had a test screening, and the upshot is we're throwing out the first reel, and starting with reel two" during the pre-dubbing for Escape from New York.

 In a test screening for the Harrison Ford spy thriller Clear and Present Danger, the audience started to applaud during the main villain's climactic death scene, but "it was over before they could"; this resulted in reshoots.
 According to the director, Phillip Noyce, screening a trimmed-down version of the film for test audiences resulted in "more people thinking it was longer, than when it was long", supporting the studio's insistence on a 142-minute version.

 Different test audiences can produce startlingly different results.
 After agreeing on what they thought would be a final "lean and mean" cut, and validating it with a test audience, producer/screenwriter Chris Jones and director Genevieve Jolliffe, of Urban Ghost Story, presented a test screening for some "industry people", who declared the film "too slow."
 This result caused the two filmmakers to argue extensively between themselves, but they tried cutting 15 minutes from the first 25, the "baggy" part.
 Jones relates that the results left them with "our jaws on the floor, saying 'why on earth did we leave all that junk in?'"

 According to a June 2008 article from The Guardian, "Two weeks before the release of The Bourne Supremacy (2004), director Paul Greengrass got together with its star, Matt Damon, came up with a new ending and phoned the producers saying the new idea was "way" better, it would cost $200,000 and involve pulling Damon from the set of Ocean's 12 for a re-shoot.
 Reluctantly the producers agreed—the movie tested 10 points higher with the new ending".